18 Spectacular Spots To See SoCal Spring Wildflowers

 17495 Soda Lake Rd., California Valley, CA 93453

 North of Los Angeles, in the Central Valley, you’ll find the Carrizo Plain National Monument, sometimes described as “one of the best kept secrets in California.”
-The Goodwin Education Center is open December 1st through May 31st (9 am to 4 pm, Thursday – Sunday).
-Keep in mind that Carrizo Plain is located in a more remote area and no services (water, food, fuel) are located nearby.
+The Goodwin Education Center is open December 1st through May 31st from 9 am to 4 pm, Thursday – Sunday.
+Keep in mind that Carrizo Plain is located in a more remote area, and no services (water, food, fuel) are located nearby.
 Wildflowers tend to “carpet the valley floor” and are quite a sight to see.
 Check the website before visiting for the latest wildflower updates.

 Death Valley National Park

 While Death Valley may be most famous for its extreme temperatures and its designation as the “hottest, driest, and lowest national park,” it has also become “famous for its spectacular, spring wildflower displays, but those are the exception, not the rule.”
-Some years blossoms are fewer than others, but they are never completely absent from the park.
+Some years, blossoms are fewer than others, but they are never completely absent from the park.
 Check the website for the most up-to-date information on the wildflower blooms.
-According to the website, “the best places to currently see flowers are near the east entrance (Dantes View Rd) and Panamint Valley (west side of the park).”
+According to the website, this is a good blood year, and the best places to currently see flowers are on South Badwater Rd (near Ashford Mill), Highway 190 (between Stovepipe Wells and Furnace Creek), and North Highway.

 Point Mugu State Park